 Abstract

 This study was conducted using the CROPWAT software to analyze water use and irrigation requirements for wheat cultivation in Adana Province, located in the Mediterranean Region of Türkiye.
 The research utilized meteorological data to estimate daily evapo-transpiration and crop water consumption.
 The calculated irrigation demands were compared with data obtained from local field experiments, and the results from the CROPWAT model were found to be consistent with observed field findings.
-In addition, climate projection data were integrated into the analysis to evaluate the effects of future temperature increases and precipitation decreases on crop water needs.
-Scenario assessments indicated that under projected climate change conditions, wheat water availability and irrigation efficiency are expected to decline, leading to increased irrigation demand.
+In addition, climate projection data were integrated into the analysis to evaluate the effects of future temperature increase and precipitation decrease on crop water needs.
+Scenario assessments indicated that under projected climate change conditions, water availability and irrigation efficiency are expected to decline for wheat, leading to increased irrigation demand.
 These results emphasize the critical importance of improving irrigation management strategies and water use efficiency to ensure sustainable wheat production under changing climatic conditions.

 Keywords: Climate change, agricultural water management, wheat, CROPWAT, Adana